Building a culture of rigorous and respectful engagement on campus and beyond

 Philosophy, Politics, and Economics (PPE) major

-CEHV's "Civil Discourse for Citizenship" program is led by Eric MacGilvray, Piers Turner, and Aaron Yarmel.
-It is pursued with generous support from the Derrow Family Foundation and in partnership with the Provost's Civil Discourse Project.
+CEHV's "Civil Discourse for Citizenship" program is led by Kathryn Joyce, Eric MacGilvray, Piers Turner, and Aaron Yarmel.
+It is pursued with generous support from the Derrow Family Foundation.